There are more than 24,000 schools in England. Within the state-funded sector, all Catholic schools are either voluntary aided schools or academies.

 There are 2,090 Catholic schools in England and 85 Catholic schools in Wales.
 Catholic schools make up 9% of the national total of state funded schools.
 The Catholic Church is the largest provider of secondary education and the second largest provider of primary education in the country.

 How many pupils attend Catholic schools?

-There are more than 850,000 pupils in Catholic schools.
+There are just over 849,000 pupils in Catholic schools.
 These pupils are educated in a culture of inclusion, tolerance and mutual respect, providing pupils with a collection of values that enable them to play a full part in British society in service of the common good.